Tencent/cherry-markdown/docs/configuration.md

 ### Toolbar Config

-Cherry Markdown Editor contains three configurable toolbars，Including toolbar (fixed toolbar above)、bubble( appears toolbar when select the text) and float (appears at the beginning of a new liner), in which you can customize and add the required functions.
+Cherry Markdown Editor contains three configurable toolbars,Including toolbar (fixed toolbar above)、bubble( appears toolbar when select the text) and float (appears at the beginning of a new liner), in which you can customize and add the required functions.

 ```js
 toolbars:{